-When I started Faith on View in 2011, I wrote on the About page that transparency is a core value of mine and this blog would seek to be transparent.
-That declaration has been there for eight years now.
+When I started Faith on View in 2011, I wrote on the About page that transparency is a core value of mine and this website (blog at that point) would seek to be transparent.
+That declaration has been there for almost 11 years now.

 Honestly, I knew I was a little nervous about being transparent but I never knew how hard it would really be.

-When I started this blog, I had just finished a four year stint heading the Art Department at a very unhealthy Southern Baptist college.
+When I started this website, I had just finished a four-year stint heading the Art Department at a very unhealthy Southern Baptist college.
 There was so much fear in the air at that institution.
 The idea of being honest and transparent rather than playing to the administration, which I was not good at, was truly a refreshing idea.
-At the same time, I had applied to PhD programs and the art history world is very secular.
+At the same time, I had applied to Ph.D. programs and the art history world is very secular.
 I wanted to leave what I saw, at that time, as the oppressive confines of evangelical education.
-But with my teaching experience at an evangelical school and my scholarly interests in the relationship of contemporary art and religion, I was concerned that I would be cornered into religious work.
+But with my teaching experience at an evangelical school and my scholarly interests in the relationship between contemporary art and religion, I was concerned that I would be cornered into religious work.

 At the same time, I was so ready to be me without abandon.

 I wish I could say that I have always been a fearless version of myself.
 But, that hasn’t always been the case.
 There were times when I held back on putting myself out there.
 There were times that I didn’t say what I wanted for fear of backlash from family.
-There were times when I held back on writing about political issues because I was on the job market, and despite my feelings in 2011 I know that a religious institution fits my scholarship best… and we all know evangelicals are doggedly Republican…except I’m not.
+There were times when I held back on writing about political issues because I was on the job market, and despite my feelings in 2011, I know that a religious institution fits my scholarship best… and we all know evangelicals are doggedly Republican…except I’m not.
 There was a very real fear that if I wrote more on political issues it would interfere with my job prospects.
 My political pieces are often popular.
-Three of my top 10 blog posts relate to politics.
+Four of my this site’s top 10 essays relate to politics.
 Of course, I love when people read what I write, but I also needed a job.

 Facing the Risk and Speaking